-All media enquiries relating to concerns under this procedure must be referred to Alloa Athletic FC Club Secretary (Carol Edgar).
+All media enquiries relating to concerns under this procedure must be referred Robert McElroy (Director).

 CASE REVIEW PROCEDURE

 1. PURPOSE OF CASE REVIEW

 Case reviews take place to establish whether there are lessons to be learned about the ways in which a concern has been investigated and responded to.
 Reviewing a concern allows the Club to consider: